What is artisan bread?

 Yes it is true that you do not have to spend hours with an apron on but no, it will not be done, start to finish in a short-time.

-In fact it takes me only about six-minutes of actual labour, but the first three must be spent early in the morning; or even the day before you want to enjoy your artisan bread.
+In fact it takes me only about six-minutes of actual labour; early in the morning or even starting the day before you want to enjoy your artisan bread.
 This is a traditional method of baking that does not require hours of your time but the dough does have to ferment to deal with the gluten issue.
 The taste and improved nutrition make it so worthwhile.

 What is more because we use only 100-percent wholemeal flour, you will not even put on weight; it has a low glycemic index so you get no insulin rush.
 That is why refined starches and supermarket bread make us obese; a sudden rise in blood sugar.